bluerobotics/bluerobotics.github.io/brov2/assembly.md

 Note: If you received your BlueROV prior to March 14th, 2017 you will need to install the Counter-Clockwise Propellers.
 See [the archived instructions](/brov2/assembly-pre201703/#changing-the-propellers) for details

 Here is a diagram of where the thrusters go, and how they should be oriented.
-The green thrusters should have clockwise propellers and blue thrusters should have clockwise propellers.
+The green thrusters should have clockwise propellers and blue thrusters should have counter-clockwise propellers.
 The order of installation matters here.
 You cannot get the front thrusters on if the rear ones were installed first.

 <p align="center">
 <img src="http://ardusub.com/images/vectored-frame.png" class="img-responsive" style="max-width:900px" />